Guidelines

 Weak

-Use the sliding techniques with extreme caution, as there is a significant risk of life changing complications (e.g., glans necrosis).
+Do not use the sliding technique as there is a significant risk of life changing complications (e.g., glans necrosis).

 Strong